 The RPS-Form consists of a single data sheet that is based on the ICF.
 The ICF classifies health and health-related components (such as education and labor) that describe body functions and structures, activities, and participation.

-The overall aim of the developers of the ICF was to provide a unified and standard language and framework for the description of all aspects of human health and some health-relevant aspects of well-being.15 The ICF provides a structure to present this information in a meaningful, interrelated, and easily accessible way.
+15 The ICF provides a structure to present this information in a meaningful, interrelated, and easily accessible way.
 The information is organized in 2 parts, with each part having 2 components.
 Part 1 of the ICF (functioning and disability) consists of (1) body functions and structures and (2) activities and participation, and part 2 of the ICF (contextual factors) consists of (1) environmental factors and (2) personal factors.

 Each ICF component can be expressed in both positive and negative terms.
 At one end of this scale are the terms that indicate nonproblematic (ie, neutral and positive) aspects of health and health-related states, and at the other end are the terms can be used to indicate problems.
 Nonproblematic aspects of health are summarized under the umbrella term “functioning,” whereas “disability” serves as an umbrella term for impairment, activity limitation, or participation restriction.